kunal-geeks/movie_api/README.md

 - Email: admin@example.com
 - Password: admin

-- for User Credentials - you can register with valid email id
+User Credentials: you can register with valid email id

 12. Tests
 To run tests, use pytest:
     ```sh